turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 You are expected to research and implement `beforeEach` in your test files.

 You are *expected* to test:

-* All class properties
+* Class properties
-* All class methods and updates to their properties
+* Class methods

+Remember to test all possible outcomes (happy/sad/etc).
+Ask yourself:
+  - What is the value of each property?
+  - Does the method return anything?
+  - Does the method update any properties?
+  - Are there different possible outcomes to test for based on different arguments being passed in?

 You are *not expected* to test: